Department of Music and Dance

 Bachelor of Arts in Music (B.A.)

-The Music Department's B.A. program offers students the opportunity to indulge extensively in their music work while still devoting more time to liberal arts studies than is possible when students pursue the Bachelor's of Music (B.Mus.) degree.
+The Music Department's B.A. program offers students the opportunity to indulge extensively in their music work while devoting also time to studies outside of music.

 - music history and literature

 What can I do with a B.A. degree?

 Students can find jobs in a number of fields within music or they may pursue graduate work.
 Graduates have gone on to become private teachers, arts administrators, church musicians, and performers in groups such as Rubblebucket, Songevity, Great Good Fine Ok, Portland Symphony, Vermont Symphony, and Voces Novae.
 UVM music majors have gone on to graduate study at some of the most prestigious universities and schools of music in the country, including Indiana University, Columbia College Chicago, University of Colorado Boulder, William Patterson University, and the Aaron Copland School of Music at Queens College.
 Other graduates pursue their music careers while also working in another field they had the time to explore as a B.A. student.
 Learn about careers in music.

 What is the difference between a B.A. degree in music and a B.Mus. degree?

 A Bachelor of Arts is a liberal arts degree in which students pick a major (music) and a minor (biology, math, business, English, etc.), allowing them to explore a variety of academic interests.
 Many of our students choose to double major in music and another subject, in which case a minor is not needed.
 A Bachelor of Music is a professional, not liberal arts, degree that requires more credit hours in music.
 B.Mus. students do not have a minor, but complete the same general distribution requirements of the B. A.